 - If you can, avoid the shops and shop online

-We all understand that if you see something for a discounted price, you are more likely to want it, even if you don’t need it.
+Everyone understands that if you see something for a discounted price, you are more likely to want it, even if you don’t need it.
 We’ve all been there.
 We’d love to know if you’ve got any great deals on Black Friday or Cyber Monday.
 Have you braved the crowds?
-Tell us below.
+Tell us here.